AlbinoGazelle/esxi-testing-toolkit/README.md

 ESXi Testing Toolkit is a command-line utility designed to help security teams test detections deployed in ESXi environments.
 It takes heavy inspiration from [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) but provides ESXi-specific enhancements and a simpler user experience.

+>[!NOTE]
+>Interested in learning more about ESXi Detection Engineering?
+I wrote a detailed blog post on that topic, you can check it out [here!](https://detect.fyi/vmware-esxi-logging-detection-opportunities-4fb56411ec21)

 ## Features

 ### Diverse Test Suite